 Crash rates using Autopilot and active safety features only were compared.
-In the manufacturer's reports, Autopilot is consistently shown to have a higher average distance between crashes, ranging between 1.46 and 2.35 times greater than active safety only (Tesla, Inc., 2021).
+In the manufacturer's reports, Autopilot had higher average distances between crashes, ranging between 1.46 and 2.35 times greater average miles between crashes than active safety only (Tesla, Inc., 2021).
 Autopilot is used predominately on freeways, as surface street functionality was only released recently to select users and remains in beta.
 A naturalistic driving study has shown that 93% of Autopilot usage is on roads with speed limits of 55 mi/hr or greater.
 In contrast, of the miles traveled using active safety only, only 30% occurred on roads with speed limits only greater than 55 mi/hr (Fridman et al., 2018).
-Because the SHRP 2 NDS dataset does not include speed limits but rather road classifications, roads with speed limits greater than 55 mi/hr were classified as freeways to allow for direct comparison with SHRP 2 NDS.